wittlock/ngx-image-zoom/README.md

 ## About

-NgxImageZoom is inspired by JQuery libraries such as [jQuery Zoom](http://www.jacklmoore.com/zoom/) and [elevateZoom-plus](http://igorlino.github.io/elevatezoom-plus/) but a pure Angular2 implementation of similar concepts.
+NgxImageZoom is inspired by [angular2-image-zoom](https://github.com/brtnshrdr/angular2-image-zoom) and JQuery libraries such as [jQuery Zoom](http://www.jacklmoore.com/zoom/) and [elevateZoom-plus](http://igorlino.github.io/elevatezoom-plus/) but a pure Angular2+ implementation of similar concepts.
 This plugin works with both URLs to images and in-line images ([Data URI](https://en.wikipedia.org/wiki/Data_URI_scheme)).